tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/cmn/closer-help.md

 - Don't forget we have several computer clubs in the area, one of which is for Linux: <**<https://nwflug.org>**>

-    - Installation assistance every third Monday (by appointmen only).
+    - Installation assistance every third Monday (by appointment only).

-    - Note free, on-line Linux course mentioned on home page.
+    - Note the free, on-line Linux course mentioned on home page.